ConnorDonegan/Stan-IAR/README.md

 -   `group_size` an integer array with the number of observations per group
 -   `n_edges` total number of edges (sum of all `edge_size`)
--   `node1`, `node2` same as in Morris’ code, these contain the indices for each pair of connected nodes
+-   `node1`, `node2` these contain the indices for each pair of connected nodes
 -   `group_idx` integer array (size `n`), see below.
-Allows us to extract observations by their group membership.
+Allows us to extract observations by their group membership
+-   `inv_sqrt_scale_factor` a k-length vector of scale factors, one per connected group.
+Or, a k-length vector of ones.
+-   `m` number of connected graph components requiring their own intercept
+    -   for a single fully connected graph, this is zero; add one to `m` for each additional connected component with `group_size > 1`.
+-   `A` an `n` by `m` matrix of dummy variables indicating to which connected component an observation belongs (for any extra intercepts).

-The demonstration shows how to use some R code to easily get all these items.
-The BYM2 model also requires:
+The demonstration shows how to use some R code to very easily obtain all these items at once.
+The Stan code appears more complicated than some applications will require, but it is designed to function under a variety of common circumstances.

--   `scale_factor` vector of scale factors, one per connected group.

-The Stan code below includes the follow terms, just to provide a complete example:
+The Stan code below also includes the following terms, just to provide a complete example:

 -   `prior_only` Binary indicator, skip the likelihood and just compute